department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 You can use your GI Bill benefits in many ways to advance your education and training. <br>
 [Find out how to use your GI Bill benefits](/education/about-gi-bill-benefits/how-to-use-benefits/).

-## More questions about how MGIB-AD benefits work
+## More about how MGIB-AD works

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="howmgibadworks-0">Do I have to have received a fully honorable discharge to qualify for MGIB-AD benefits?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="howmgibadworks-0">Do I have to have received a fully honorable discharge to qualify for this benefit?</button>
 <div id="howmgibadworks-0" class="usa-accordion-content">

 Yes.
 If you didn't receive a fully honorable discharge, you don't qualify for MGIB-AD benefits.
 "Under honorable conditions" and "general" discharges don't make you eligible for this program. <br>